lino-framework/lino/docs/admin/pythonpath.rst

 It requires you to have root permission.

-Add a path configuration file :xfile:`local.pth` Python Pathto a directory that's already on your
+Add a path configuration file :xfile:`local.pth` to a directory that's already on your Python Path.
-.

 =============== ==============================================
 OS              Recommended directory